-Keep the skin moist (called lubricating or moisturizing the skin).
-Use ointments (such as petroleum jelly), creams, or lotions 2 - 3 times a day.
+Keep the skin lubricated or moisturized.
+Use ointment (such as petroleum jelly), cream, or lotion 2 to 3 times a day.
 Moisturizers should be free of alcohol, scents, dyes, fragrances, or other chemicals.
-A humidifier in the home will also help.
+Having a humidifier in the home may also help.

 Moisturizers and emollients work best when they're applied to skin that is wet or damp.
 After washing or bathing, pat the skin dry and then apply the moisturizer right away.

 Different types of emollients or moisturizers may be used at different times of the day.
 For the most part, you can apply these substances as often as you need to keep your skin soft.
 Avoid anything that makes your symptoms worse.
 This may include:

 - Foods, such as eggs in a very young child.
 Always discuss with your doctor first.

 - Wool, lanolin, and other scratchy fabrics.
 Use smooth, textured clothing and bedding, such as cotton.